masasam/emacs-anything-tramp/README.md

 If the shell of the server is zsh it is recommended to connect with bash.

     (eval-after-load 'tramp '(setenv "SHELL" "/bin/bash"))

+If you want to specify the user name to connect with docker-tramp

+	(setq anything-tramp-docker-user "username")

 [melpa-link]: http://melpa.org/#/anything-tramp
 [melpa-badge]: http://melpa.org/packages/anything-tramp-badge.svg